Development Guide

 Whitebox uses Semantic Versioning for versioning.

-In the CI configuration, the update_version
+In the CI configuration, the update_version stage is responsible for updating the

 version of the project.
 Backend and frontend versions are kept in sync, with the backend's